An Exciting Career in the Legal Industry Can Be Yours Through WPCC’s Paralegal Technology Program

 An Online Learning Experience

-The majority of instruction in the WPCC Paralegal Technology program is web-based, which lets students take classes when and where they choose.
+Instruction in the WPCC Paralegal Technology program is web-based, which lets students take classes when and where they choose.
 For the courses which require face-to-face meetings at set times, we use online videoconferencing software which our is broadcast from a WPCC classroom in Morganton.
-Students have the option of attending these classes in-person in the classroom or online through the software.
 We also provide accommodations for students who need them, and we encourage you to contact our Disability Services department for more information.

 It’s quite simple: we provide quality instruction and scheduling flexibility for our students.
 Paralegal is an excellent option for someone interested in law but doesn’t want to make a long-term commitment to becoming a lawyer.
 We invite you to learn more about Paralegal Technology below, You can file an application for admission, set up a campus tour, or get more information by contacting us using the buttons at the top of the page.
 Please note: A paralegal/legal assistant may not practice law, give legal advice, or represent clients in a court of law.